Trauma: Patterns of the past new

 Excellent course!
 I've worked with complex trauma for over 5 years and there was still plenty for me to take away...Kat Marlow, Psychotherapist

 Live Online Training – Why do some people become traumatised and others not?
 What makes an event traumatic?
 Why are the symptoms of trauma so many and varied?
 What happens if someone freezes – or experiences a shutdown or dissociative response – during a traumatic event?
-Join Ros Townsend live online on Thursday 8th December 2022 to find out the answers to these questions, and many more… You’ll also have time to ask your own questions and benefit from the group discussions.
+Join Ros Townsend on Tuesday 16th May 2023 live online to find out the answers to these questions, and many more… You’ll also have time to ask your own questions and benefit from the group discussions.
 Once you’ve booked you’ll receive emailed confirmation – you’ll get your Zoom link the day before the event.

 Limited numbers – book soon to ensure your place.